-We are a very child-friendly household with lots of toys, changing table, baby gates, baby bathtub, scooters and a big private garden with a sandpit, playhouse, a little slide and lots of space to run around and have familiy breakfasts and bbq's.
+We are a very child-friendly household with lots of toys, changing table, baby gate, scooters and a big private garden with a sandpit, playhouse and lots of space to run around and have familiy breakfasts and bbq's.

 We are big music, vintage and art lovers which shows in our home as well.
 Feel free to listen to a massive music collection of the 60s, 70s and indie rock'nroll music.
 Flip through our coffee table books or watch some DVDs in English, German or Spanish.